 Publishing Lectures#

-This page provides instructions on how to update the live
+This page provides instructions on how to update the live content that is

-is a service provided by GitHub that acts
+hosted on GitHub Pages.
+GitHub Pages is a service provided by GitHub that acts

-as a host for static web sites, such as those generated by jupyter-book
+as a host for static web sites, such as those generated by jupyter-book.

 Build and Publish Automatically via GitHub#

-branch and publish directly to GitHub Pages
+You can now use GitHub Actions to build the main branch and publish directly to GitHub Pages by

-as a web based workflow.
+tagging a New Release as a web based workflow.

-QuantEcon repositories are also setup to provide previews
+QuantEcon repositories are also setup to provide previews of the html

-when submitting changes either via pull request
+when submitting changes either via pull request or main branch updates.

 Note